ErikSkinnari/SpotifyCLI/README.md

 If there's a feature you'd like to see, please create an issue for it and I'll look it over :)
 Alternatively, you could try to make it yourself and create a pr :D

-## Running the app after publishing
+## Publishing and running the app
+0. Open your terminal of choice and run the following command:

+    ` dotnet publish -o <output-directory> -r <your-system> -p:PublishSingleFile=true --self-contained true `

-You'll wanna put the exe in the PATH someplace, and maybe change the name of the .exe to something shorter.
+1. You'll then wanna put the output in the PATH someplace so that you can use it from your terminal anywhere :)

 ## Todo

-- [ ] Make an error handler
-- [ ] Make commands to do things
+- [ ] Make more commands
 - [x] Make a template for the config-file
 - [x] If no config file is found, guide the user to create one
-- [ ] Start TDD instead of doing bad things

 ## SpotifyAPI-NET